 After longstanding cooperation with F. L. Hansens Maskinfabrik, Valdemar H. Birn, who had now taken over the company from his father, decided to expand the cooperation.
 Therefore, he took over the machine factory in 1932.

 In the following years, the company grew larger as it gained more experience in the foundry trade.
-In addition to various types of machine manufacturing, the machine factory had also performed assignments involving machining of castings for customers, and had therefore occasionally become acquainted with V-belt discs, which were ideal from the company’s point of view.
-This gave rise to the idea of also engaging in own production of V-belt discs, as the finished product contained a relatively large amount of machining.
+In addition to various types of machine manufacturing, the machine factory had also performed assignments involving machining of castings for customers, and had therefore occasionally become acquainted with V-belt pulleys, which were ideal from the company’s point of view.
+This gave rise to the idea of also engaging in own production of V-belt pulleys, as the finished product contained a relatively large amount of machining.

 The limited liability companies Vald.
 Birn Jernstøberi and Vald.
 Birn Maskinfabrik were set up in 1942.